 Hazard Classification Impound Storage (acre ft) Dam Height (ft) Category Population at Risk Economic Loss Inspections A1 Substantial (Numerous homes or small businesses or a large business or school).
 Excessive such as extensive residential, commercial, or agricultural damage, or substantial public inconvenience.
-Once a year by owner's engineer A2 H. 100 II.
-100 II > - 100 II > - 100 H >= 100 H>= 100 H >= 100 400 V 100 Н >= 100 H. 100 H. 100 Few (A small number of homes or small businesses).
+Once a year by owner's engineer A2 4 50 000 W. 100 V 100 H. 100 H >= 100 H >= 100 V 100 11.
+100 11.
+100 H >= 100 H. 100 II.
+100 Few (A small number of homes or small businesses).
 Appreciable such as limited residential, commercial, or agricultural damage, or moderate public inconvenience.
-Once a year by owner's engineer А3 A >= 50,000 H >= 100 None expected (no permanent structures for human habitation or employment), Significant damage to private or public property and short duration public inconvenience such as damage to storage facilities or loss of critical stream crossings.
+Once a year by owner's engineer А3 A >= 50,000 H >= 100 None expected ( no permanent structures for human habitation or employment), Significant damage to private or public property and short duration public inconvenience such as damage to storage facilities or loss of critical stream crossings.
 Every 2 years by DEP A4 None expected (no permanent structures for human habitation or employment) Minimal damage to private or public property and no significant public inconvenience.
 Every 5 years by DEP B1 Substantial (Numerous homes or small businesses or a large business or school).
 Excessive such as extensive residential, commercial, or agricultural damage, or substantial public inconvenience.
-Once a year by owner's engineer B2 1000 4 50 000 40 < H < 100 Few (A small number of homes or small businesses).
+Once a year by owner's engineer B2 1000 .
+4 .
+50 000 40 < H < 100 Few (A small number of homes or small businesses).
 Appreciable such as limited residential, commercial, or agricultural damage, or moderate public inconvenience.
-Once a year by owner's engineer В3 1000 < A < 50,000 40 < 11 < 100 10 × 11 × 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 10 (11 (100 None expected (no permanent structures for human habitation or employment), Significant damage to private or public property and short duration public inconvenience such as damage to storage facilities or loss of critical stream crossings.
+Once a year by owner' engineer В3 1000 < A < 50,000 40 < H < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 40 < 11 < 100 10 (11 (100 10 (11 (100 None expected ( no permanent structures for human habitation or employment), Significant damage to private or public property and short duration public inconvenience such as damage to storage facilities or loss of critical stream crossings.
 Every 2 years by DEP B4 None expected (no permanent structures for human habitation or employment) Minimal damage to private or public property and no significant public inconvenience.
 Every 5 years by DEP C1 Substantial (Numerous homes or small businesses or a large business or school).
 Excessive such as extensive residential, commercial, or agricultural damage, or substantial public inconvenience.
-Once a year by owner's engineer C2 A <= 1000 H <= 40 Few (A small number of homes or small businesses).
+Once a year by owner's engineer C2 A <= 1000 H 4 40 Few (A small number of homes or small businesses).
 Appreciable such as limited residential, commercial, or agricultural damage, or moderate public inconvenience.
-Once a year by owner's engineer C3 A <= 1000 n <= 40 None expected (no permanent structures for human habitation or employment), Significant damage to private or public property and short duration public inconvenience such as damage to storage facilities or loss of critical stream crossings.
+Once a year by owner's engineer C3 A <= 1000 H <= 40 None expected ( no permanent structures for human habitation or employment), Significant damage to private or public property and short duration public inconvenience such as damage to storage facilities or loss of critical stream crossings.
 Every 2 years by DEP C4 None expected (no permanent structures for human habitation or employment) Minimal damage to private or public property and no significant public inconvenience.
 Every 5 years by DEP